 Why Bradley University?

-Smaller Classes & Personalized Attention: Class size in History courses average about 20 students and courses for majors only are often 12 or less.
+Smaller Classes and Personalized Attention: Class size in History courses average about 20 students and courses for majors only are often 12 or less.
 You can count on meeting other students in the program and on faculty knowing your name.

-Focused Programs: Our History & Social Studies Major is designed to achieve teaching certification in four years and our History Major is designed to allow the possibility of a double or even triple major in four years.
+Focused Programs: Our History and Social Studies Major is designed to achieve teaching certification in four years and our History Major is designed to allow the possibility of a double or even triple major in four years.